 Head along to the St. Patrick’s Day Parade and Festival

 If you’re visiting London on St. Patrick’s Day, then prepare yourself for a whole lot of Irish themed fun.
 St. Patrick’s Day officially falls on March 17th, but as you’d expect from the party-loving Irish, the celebrations usually run over the course of a whole weekend.
-This year, the main St Patrick’s Day parade in London takes place on 15th March 2020 in Trafalgar Square.

 The St. Patrick’s Day Parade in London is, in essence, a big street party, with thousands of people (Irish and non-Irish) heading to central London to enjoy the festival-like atmosphere.
 Starting at Piccadilly on March 17th at around 12pm, the lively procession winds its way along a 1.5mile route.
 Look out for famous landmarks like The Ritz, Piccadilly Circus and Whitehall.
 And remember to don some green as part of your outfit to feel like a proper honorary Irish person!